The 21cm-galaxy cross-correlation: Realistic forecast for 21cm signal detection and reionisation constraints: Introduction

-In this paper, we build on these results and investigate the survey characteristics for (a) detecting the 21cm--LAE cross-power spectrum across two order of magnitude in Lyman-$\alpha$ (Ly$\alpha$) luminosity and for two foreground wedge models, and (b) distinguishing between two physically motivated reionisation scenarios: one in which faint galaxies dominate the ionising photon budget, and one where reionisation is driven by bright galaxies.
-To achieve this, we use the {\sc mhdec} and {\sc mhinc} {\sc astraeus} simulations, which model galaxy evolution and reionisation self-consistently.
-We vary survey field of view, luminosity thresholds, redshift uncertainty and foreground wedge models to quantify their effect on both signal detectability and sensitivity to ionisation morphology.
+In this paper, we build on these results and investigate the survey characteristics for (a) detecting the 21cm--LAE cross-power spectrum across two orders of magnitude in Lyman-$\alpha$ (Ly$\alpha$) luminosity and for two foreground wedge models, and (b) distinguishing between two physically motivated reionisation scenarios: one in which faint galaxies dominate the ionising photon budget and one where reionisation is driven by bright galaxies.
+To achieve this, we used the {\sc mhdec} and {\sc mhinc} {\sc astraeus} simulations, which model galaxy evolution and reionisation self-consistently.
+We varied the survey field of view (FoV), luminosity thresholds, redshift uncertainty, and foreground wedge models to quantify their effect on both signal detectability and sensitivity to ionisation morphology.
 Our results provide practical guidance for designing future surveys to extract the maximum insight from 21cm--galaxy cross-correlation measurements.

 This paper is organised as follows.
-In Section~\ref{sec_signal}, we discuss the dependence of the 21cm--galaxy cross-power spectrum on reionisation and the selected galaxy sample, before we explore how its observational uncertainties depend on the survey parameters and would need to be optimised for detection in Section~\ref{sec_error} and \ref{sec_SNR}.
+In Section~\ref{sec_signal}, we discuss the dependence of the 21cm--galaxy cross-power spectrum on reionisation and the selected galaxy sample before we explore how its observational uncertainties depend on the survey parameters and would need to be optimised for detection in Section~\ref{sec_error} and \ref{sec_SNR}.
 Section~\ref{sec_reionisation_scenarios} explores which surveys would allow us to distinguish between reionisation scenarios demarcating two extremes.
 We conclude in Section~\ref{sec_conclusions}.

-\section{The 21cm - galaxy cross-power spectrum}
+\section{The 21cm--galaxy cross-power spectrum}